 Wrongful death claims allege, as their basis, that the deceased died as a result of the negligence or liability of another.
-The deceased’s surviving relatives, dependents, or beneficiaries may bring suit against those claimed to have been responsible, seeking monetary damages to compensate for the losses.
+The deceased’s surviving relatives, dependents, or beneficiaries may bring suits against those claimed to have been responsible, seeking monetary damages to compensate for the losses.
 Each state has its own statute covering the viability of claims for wrongful death, and not every state follows the same guidelines, principles, or rules.
 A personal injury attorney in your state can advise you on whether you have a valid wrongful death claim and can help you pursue that claim to the best possible outcome.

 Some states have “true” wrongful death acts in which the next of kin are entitled to bring a cause of action in their own names as a result of damages sustained following the decedent’s death.
 Other states have acts that are more properly called “survival acts,” which preserve the rights that vested in the decedent at the moment of death, expand those rights to include the right of the survivors to bring a claim based on the decedent’s rights, and include claims for damages resulting from the actual death itself.
 Finally, some states recognize both types of lawsuits, but generally have a provision that limits the right of the survivors in order to prevent a double recovery under the two different theories.

 Which individuals are entitled to bring a wrongful death claim also depends on the jurisdiction in question.
-Generally, the primary beneficiaries of the individual-often the spouse and children-are able to bring a claim, and in some states the parents of the deceased may be also designated as beneficiaries.
+Generally, the primary beneficiaries of the individual, often the spouse and children, are able to bring a claim, and in some states the parents of the deceased may be also designated as beneficiaries.
 In most states, if the deceased did not leave behind any spouse, children, or parents, there is no one who may bring a wrongful death claim, unless the scope of the state’s wrongful death act has been expanded to include other persons who were dependent on the deceased.
 Sometimes, the recovery, if any, is simply doled out to the deceased’s heirs at law or is distributed to the beneficiaries of the estate, as it would be in any normal probate proceeding.

 In most jurisdictions, in order to be legally liable, it is not necessary that the defendant’s conduct be the sole cause of the death.
 Even when the defendant’s negligence contributes in part, or in tandem with other circumstances, to the decedent’s death, liability may still attach.
 Generally, a wrongful death cause of action can arise out of any tort theory, including an intentional tort, reckless or negligent behavior, or strict liability.